 Even if we obtain orphan drug exclusivity for any of our product candidates, that exclusivity may not effectively protect those product candidates from competition because different drugs can be approved for the same condition, and orphan drug exclusivity does not prevent the FDA from approving the same or a different drug in another indication.
 Even after an orphan drug is approved, the FDA can subsequently approve a later application for the same drug for the same condition if the FDA concludes that the later drug is clinically superior in that it is shown to be safer in a substantial portion of the target populations, more effective or makes a major contribution to patient care.
 In addition, a designated orphan drug may not receive orphan drug exclusivity if it is approved for a use that is broader than the indication for which it received orphan designation.
 Moreover, orphan-drug-exclusive marketing rights in the United States may be lost if the FDA later determines that the request for designation was materially defective or if we are unable to manufacture sufficient quantities of the product to meet the needs of patients with the rare disease or condition.
 Orphan drug designation neither shortens the development time or regulatory review time of a drug nor gives the drug any advantage in the regulatory review or approval process.
-While we received orphan drug designation for rilonacept for the treatment of pericarditis in the United States and we may seek orphan drug designation for certain of our product candidates, we may never receive such designation for such other product candidates.
-Even though we received such designation for rilonacept and may receive such designation for any of our other product candidates, there is no guarantee that we will enjoy the benefits of such designation.
+While we received orphan drug designations in the United States for ARCALYST for the treatment of pericarditis and for mavrilimumab for the treatment of GCA, and we may seek orphan drug designation for our other current or future product candidates, we may never receive such designation for such other product candidates.
+Even though we received such designation for ARCALYST and mavrilimumab and may receive such designation for any of our other current or future product candidates, there is no guarantee that we will enjoy the benefits of such designations.